dotswg/dots-requirements/draft-ietf-dots-requirements.md

 necessarily superseded by the other operational requirements.

-General Requirements
+General Requirements            {#general-requirements}
 --------------------

 GEN-001
+: Resilience and Robustness: The signaling protocol MUST be designed to maximize the probability of signal delivery even under the severely constrained network conditions imposed by particular attack traffic.
+The protocol MUST be resilient, that is, continue operating despite message loss and out-of-order or redundant signal delivery.

+GEN-002
 : Extensibility: Protocols and data models developed as part of DOTS MUST be extensible in order to keep DOTS adaptable to operational and proprietary DDoS defenses.
 Future extensions MUST be backward compatible.

-GEN-002
-: Resilience and Robustness: The signaling protocol MUST be designed to maximize the probability of signal delivery even under the severely constrained network conditions imposed by particular attack traffic.
-The protocol MUST be resilient, that is, continue operating despite message loss and out-of-order or redundant signal delivery.

 GEN-003
 : Bidirectionality: To support peer health detection, to maintain an open